ZyadRoshdy/AI-Powered-SOC-Playbook-Generator/SOC_Playbook_Generator/README.md

     ```bash
     python main.py
     ```
-    or you can run the file in Visual Studio Code
+    Or you can run the file main.py in Visual Studio Code instead.

 5.  **Start Using:**
     Open your browser and go to: `http://127.0.0.1:5000`